 One of the big bottlenecks for blogging is, ironically, the actual blogging.

 It can be pretty time intensive creating all your own content.
-So, depending on your business model and your intentions, there are times when hiring other writers is the best way to go.
-It is what I do over on PCMech and, were it not for them, PCMech wouldn’t exist.
-I simply don’t have time to keep up with that site and this one all by myself.
+So, depending on your business model and your intentions, there are times when hiring writers for your blog is the best way to go.

-When To Find Other Writers (And When Not To)
+When To Hire Writers (And When Not To)

 There are two things you have to take into consideration here: